 Of important note, Rhododendron - Government Camp is also a town of artists.
 Rhododendron - Government Camp has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Rhododendron - Government Camp’s character.

-A relatively large number of people in Rhododendron - Government Camp telecommute to their jobs.
-Overall, about 7.69% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 7.69% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Rhododendron - Government Camp is an extremely popular vacation destination.
 A significant portion of the population is seasonal.
 During the vacation season, the town experiences a large influx of people who take up residence in second homes they own in the area.
 As the vacation season ends, the population drops again, leaving behind a substantially quieter and smaller town.